 Review How a HELOC Works

-When you contact lenders to request HELOC proposals make sure to ask if they charge a pre-payment penalty or a non-utilization fee.
-Some lenders charge a penalty if you pay off and close your HELOC within a pre-determined number of years and some lenders charge a non-utilization fee if you do not maintain a minimum HELOC balance.
-Although we recommend that borrowers avoid pre-payment penalties and non-utilization fees you can always negotiate these points if you find a lender that offers a HELOC with an attractive interest rate and fees.
-Additionally, some lenders offer borrowers a closing cost credit but require you to repay the credit if your HELOC is paid off or closed within a set period of time, usually one-to-two years.
+When you review HELOC proposals make sure to ask the lender if they charge a prepayment penalty or a non-utilization fee.
+Some lenders charge a penalty if you pay off and close your HELOC within a specified number of years and some lenders charge a non-utilization fee if you do not maintain a minimum loan balance.
+These points may be negotiable and we recommend that you avoid these extra fees if possible.

 Finally, the one downside to using a HELOC on a property you own free and clear is that you may not be able to take out as much equity as you want.
 Some lenders may cap the maximum loan amount you are eligible for, which may be problematic for highly-value properties.